Eric Metaxas should have written the history books I read in school.

 The discussion questions at the end of the book are worth pondering.
 They pinpoint many of the same areas of tension I felt while reading the book.
 Any system of theology gets tested best when it has to face the snags of a culture.
 I found myself frequently uncomfortable and convicted with how little my culture demands of me—in comparison to Bonhoeffer’s day.
 Although the winds in America are shifting against orthodox Christianity, and some of what Germany tolerated in Hitler seems to find a contemporary pattern in America.

 I’ve heard Metaxas speak more than once, and anyone who has heard him knows the guy is sidesplitting funny.
 I expected his book to have the same sarcastic wit.
 There are moments the book offers nuggets of humor, to be sure, but they are rare.
 They were like finding Easter eggs.

 I hadn’t known that Bonhoeffer died only a week after Easter.
 Somehow, such a life of sacrifice and faithfulness seems entirely appropriate to be associated with Jesus’ sacrificial death and resurrection.
 (I happened to finish the book on Easter weekend.)

 The genius of this book is that it puts the story in history and holds up a model of a Christian who determined to live what he believed—and also, to die for it.

-I read the Kindle edition, but you can also pick up the softcover edition.
+I read the Kindle edition, but I also have a copy of the large hardcover edition.

-Question: What place in the life of Jesus would you most like to see?
+Question: Have you read the book?
+What did you think of it?
 You can leave a comment by clicking here.